by Andrea M. Darcy

 If you have a mental health disorder and therapists who specialise in it are geographically few and far between, online therapy can be the difference between having a practitioner who doesn’t quite understand your condition and getting the bespoke treatment you need.

 In other cases, such as for social anxiety disorder, online therapy can reach sufferers who might otherwise not seek help as their very disorder makes the challenge of going to an office an insurmountable challenge.
-A 2013 study on social anxiety disorder and online therapy followed 24 participants through 12 weeks of Skype therapy.
+A 2013 study on social anxiety disorder and online therapy followed 24 participants through 12 weeks of Online therapy.
 Over 90% reported decreased fear and decreased avoidance of social situations, and 95% reported satisfaction with doing their therapy over the internet.

 A 3-month followup found these positive results had maintained at a higher rate than studies than previously reported results for the same therapy done in-person.